RaT0M/sar-pre-processing/docs/04_Prior_preprocessing.rst

 Pre-processing of ancillary data for soil moisture priors
 ##########################################################

-.. contents:: :depth: 2

 Introduction
 =============
 The prior models developed within the MULTIPLY framework require ancillary data to provide valuable preliminary knowledge to the process of inferring land surface parameters.
 This section deals with the data sets supporting the retrieval of soil moisture information from *Sentinel-1* microwave data.
-In this process soil moisture climatology data is used as prior to get a general idea of amplitude, variability and seasonal behaviour of the in situ soil moisture.
+In this process soil moisture climatology data is used as prior estimate to get a general idea of amplitude, variability and seasonal behaviour of the in situ soil moisture.
-In addition, an *Antecedent Precipitation Index* derived from current satellite and radar data will account for temporal high-resolution wetness information.
+In addition, an *Antecedent Precipitation Index* :cite:`mcfarland1975correlation` derived from current satellite and radar data will account for temporal high-resolution wetness information :cite:`Crow2007a`.
 Furthermore, statistical and deterministic priors will be implemented to define general constraints regarding the soil moisture inference.
-This summary only lists the ancillary data already used in the prototype software or at this stage envisaged to be integrated.
+This summary only lists the ancillary data which is already used in the prototype software or at this stage is envisaged to be integrated.

 Utilized Tools
 ================